TheButlah/vscode-reorder-python-imports/README.md

 ### 0.0.1

-Initial version with minimal required features - provided context menu and command, through which the code action can be run.
+Initial version with minimal required features - provided context menu and command through which the code action can be run.